-The 28th GST council meeting, first meeting as GST enters its second year, was held under the Chairmanship of Shri Piyush Goyal.
+The 28th GST council meeting, the first meeting as GST enters its second year, was held under the Chairmanship of Shri Piyush Goyal.

 In the previous GST council meeting, the principles and approach for return simplification had received a nod and a committee for finalising the return formats and process was formed.
-In the meeting today, the new return formats and process were approved.
+In the meeting today, the new return formats and processes were approved.

 Let us understand the key aspects of the approved simplified GST returns

 - There will be one monthly return to be filed by taxpayers, consisting of two sections

 - Details for availing Input Tax Credit (ITC).
 ITC claim will be based on the invoices uploaded by the supplier